Golf is played on a golf course which has nine or eighteen holes.

 Their aim is then to hit the ball into a hole on the green.
 They try to use as few shots as possible to get the ball into the hole because the player who takes the least number of total shots wins the game.

-Most usually golfers play together in groups so it is a social exercise as they wait till each golfer has hit their shot as they walk together towards the next green.
+Most usually golfers play together in groups so it is a social exercise as they wait till each golfer has hit their shot and as they walk together towards the next green.

 There are three main types of clubs: irons, woods and putters.